jkhorvath/OMDb/README.md

 ### Installing

-A step by step series of examples that tell you how to get a development env running.
+A step by step explanation of how to download, compile, and run this example.

 Clone the GIT repository